 Construction workers bear the brunt of one of the most dangerous industries in New York, experiencing high rates of injury and fatality.
 Construction sites require workers to be in an inherently unstable environment, resulting in accidents among builders on a regular basis.
 Due to unstable conditions that are common in construction zones, injuries received from accidents occur more severely than usual and commonly result in fatalities because of how quickly they happen.
-If you are dealing with a construction injury, the advice of a construction accident lawyer can be crucial.

 Construction workers are at risk of various injuries while on the job.
 While there are many different causes, the top ten construction accidents include: